smusali/ideas/microsaas/insightanalyzer.md

-# **DataFlow** — *Simple CSV Cleaner & Analyzer*
+# **InsightAnalyzer** — *Simple Data Insight Generator*

-*A lightweight web application that helps you clean messy CSV files and get instant insights with minimal effort.*
+*A lightweight web application that helps you extract trends, patterns, and actionable insights from logs, feedback, and survey data.*

 ---

-## **What is DataFlow?**
+## **What is InsightAnalyzer?**

-DataFlow is a simple web application that helps you clean messy CSV files, remove duplicates, fix formatting issues, and get basic insights from your data.
-Built for small businesses, researchers, and anyone who works with spreadsheet data without needing technical skills.
+InsightAnalyzer is a simple web application that helps you analyze unstructured text data like logs, user feedback, and survey responses to find trends, patterns, and actionable insights.
+Built for small businesses, developers, and anyone who wants to make sense of their data without complex analytics tools.

 ---

 ## **Core Features (MVP - 7 Days)**

 ### **Day 1-2: Basic Setup**
-- Simple web interface for CSV file upload
+- Simple web interface for data upload and analysis
-- Basic database to store file processing results
+- Basic database to store analysis results
 - User registration and login

 ### **Day 3-4: Core Functionality**
-- CSV file upload and parsing
+- File upload support (CSV, TXT, JSON)
-- Automatic duplicate removal
-- Missing value handling
-- Basic statistics generation
+- Basic text analysis and pattern recognition
+- Sentiment analysis and trend detection
+- Simple dashboard with charts

 ### **Day 5-6: Enhanced Features**
+- Key issue extraction and categorization
-- Data quality reports
+- Downloadable reports and insights
-- Export cleaned data to various formats
+- Analysis history and comparison
 - Basic data visualization
-- Share results via links

 ### **Day 7: Polish & Deploy**
 - Responsive design for mobile